ericholscher/django-test-utils/docs/source/index.rst

 There is a `Bug Tracker <http://github.com/ericholscher/django-test-utils/issues>`_ at Github as well, if you find any defects with the code.
 Pull requests and patches are better than filing a bug.

+The mailing list for the project is located on Google Groups: http://groups.google.com/group/django-testing

 Contents
 --------